elixir-europe/rdmkit/pages/tool_assembly/fairtracks_assembly.md

 [National Infrastructure for Research Data (NIRD) service platform](https://www.sigma2.no/nird-service-platform).
 This would enable running {%tool "omnipy" %} on data and metadata stored in the [NIRD data storage](https://www.sigma2.no/data-storage).
 Refer also to the [Norwegian national page](no_resources) for more details.
-Note that, while the usage of NIRD storage and services is certainly of convenient for Norwegian users, this is not a central or mandatory part of the tool assembly which is born as an international service and aims at maintaining this status.
+Note that, while the usage of NIRD storage and services is certainly convenient for Norwegian users, this is not a central or mandatory part of the tool assembly which is born as an international service and aims at maintaining this status.

-Data [sharing](sharing) and preservation is one of the key component of the FAIRtracks ecosystem.
+Data [sharing](sharing) and preservation is one of the key components of the FAIRtracks ecosystem.
 Since genomic annotations (tracks) typically consist of secondary data files referring to primary data sources, they are often deposited together with the primary data.
-The aim of the minimal information metadata model is to offer a greater level of granularity, providing each track with an identifyer and enabling the possibility of analysis across datasets in a semi-automatised fashion.
+The aim of the minimal information metadata model is to offer a greater level of granularity, providing each track with an identifier and enabling the possibility of analysis across datasets in a semi-automatised fashion.
 In order to accomplish this a dedicated registry would be required.
-Given that this tool does not yet exist, the current reccomendation is to deposit FAIRtracks-compliant metadata files to {%tool "zenodo" %}, as this platform supports both Digital Object identifier (DOI) versioning and DOI reservation prior to publication.
+Given that this tool does not yet exist, the current recommendation is to deposit FAIRtracks-compliant metadata files to {%tool "zenodo" %}, as this platform supports both Digital Object identifier (DOI) versioning and DOI reservation before publication.
 The identifiers on the metadata FAIRtracks object are then cross-linked with the actual data which is hosted e.g. in a [Track Hub](https://genome.ucsc.edu/goldenPath/help/hgTrackHubHelp.html) and registered in the {%tool "track-hub-registry" %}.